Dan-Zed/multicam_view/docs/architecture.md

 2. JavaScript makes AJAX request to `/capture` endpoint
 3. Server calls `camera_manager.capture_all_cameras()`
 4. Camera Manager:
-   - Stops camera cycling if active
+   - Stops four-in-one mode if active
    - Switches to still configuration
+   - Performs garbage collection for memory management
    - Captures images from each camera
    - Switches back to video configuration
-   - Restarts cycling if it was active
+   - Restarts four-in-one mode if it was active
 5. Server saves individual images and creates grid image
 6. Server returns success/failure JSON response
 7. JavaScript updates UI with the new grid image